Replacing Animal Testing Challenge

 Teaching method

-You work together in a team of preferably 6 – 7 participants with various backgrounds.
-You follow expert sessions, workshops, skills training and coaching sessions (both with the team and individually).
-During the physical meetings, you and your team pitch your ideas to a jury.
-A winner of the challenge will be chosen at the last meeting.
+Students worked in a team of preferably 6 – 7 participants with various backgrounds.
+They followed expert sessions, workshops, skills training and coaching sessions (both with the team and individually).